peterforberg/peterforberg.github.io/2cv.md

 [The University of Chicago](https://www.uchicago.edu/), Chicago, IL
 *Sociology BA,* Expected, June 2021
 *Digital Studies in Language, Culture, and History MA,* Expected, June 2021
-Awards: Dean’s List 2017-18, Dean’s List 2018-2019, Dean’s List 2019-2020, Gary Becker Scholar Social Sciences Collegiate Divisional Honors
+Awards: Dean’s List 2017-2020, Gary Becker Scholar Social Sciences Collegiate Divisional Honors
-- Specialization in Cultural Sociology
+- Specialization in Cultural and Hermeneutical Sociology
 - Minor in *Media Arts and Design*
 - BA/MA student

 **Research Experience**
+**\#** Research Assistant at the [Chicago Center for HIV Elimination](https://hivelimination.uchicago.edu/)
+*Spring 2021 to Present*
+On an interdisciplinary public health team, I work directly with a lead PI to conduct background research on upcoming papers and grants.
+My current work is focused on developing resources to understand the traumatic effects of *transmisogynoir,* the triple marginalization of Black transgender women.

 **\#** Research Assistant at the University of Chicago [Parrhesia Program](https://college.uchicago.edu/academics/parrhesia-program-public-discourse)
 *Spring 2020 to Present*
 Working under Professor Leila Brammer, I conduct literature reviews and research on freedom of expression and academic freedom as part of the university's newest program on free speech.
+Moving beyond theory, we aim to develop robust, pedagogical frameworks for making constructive discourse a practice, not just an ideal.

 **\#** Research Assistant at the University of Chicago Department of Sociology
 *Autumn 2019 to December 2020*